 At EVERY recruiting camp, Pinkel hammers that message -- respect for women -- home.
 Going to be interesting to see how this is handled.— Pete Scantlebury (@PeteScantlebury) April 10, 2014

-Last night, my wife compared it to The Biggest Loser.
-We began to watch that show at some point, but we decided it was completely unfair that they kicked people off from the very beginning before they got too far down the road of getting the help they needed.
+The week following the apartment incident, when we waited to see what might happen to DGB at Missouri -- we would learn that Friday that he had been dismissed from the football program; he would end up transferring to Oklahoma over the summer -- my wife compared his situation to The Biggest Loser.
+We had begun to watch that show at some point, but we decided it was completely unfair that they kicked people off from the very beginning before they got too far down the road of getting the help they needed.
 It kind of ruined the show for us.

 This came up as we were discussing, for lack of a better phrase, DGB's situation.
 We were talking about potential discipline options, and I showed her Pete Scantlebury's tweets above.
-I told her I was basically fine with whatever suspension DGB gets, but that I hope Pinkel uses this incident as a template for going to further lengths to teach and stress and educate.
-I said that if he was kicked off the team, I wouldn't complain too much, but--
+I told her I was basically fine with whatever punishment DGB gets -- suspension, dismissal, etc. -- but that I hope Pinkel uses this incident as a template for going to further lengths to teach and stress and educate.
+I said that if he was kicked off the team, I wouldn't complain, but--

 --and that's when she dropped in the Biggest Loser reference.

-I've only been a parent for a couple of years, and I only have one.
+I've only been a parent for a little over three years now, and I only have one.
 But in this minimal exposure to parenthood, I've quickly come to realize just how much of a sponge a child is.
 What you do with and around the child is quickly absorbed.
 If the child doesn't get attention, or gets the wrong attention, there's a bit of a short circuit.
-We're incredibly lucky to have the arrangement we have -- both parents and all four grandparents within a few minutes of each other and the kid -- but I still notice the difference when she doesn't get quite as much positive attention.
+We're incredibly lucky to have the arrangement we have -- both parents and all four grandparents within a few minutes of each other and the kid, and she sees at least three of her six-person immediate family almost every day -- but I still notice the difference when she doesn't get quite as much positive attention.
 I'm already a guilty liberal, blessed and/or cursed with a reservoir of empathy.
 Kids growing up in impossible situations deserve and receive a lot of it.